-As shown in Fig.~\ref{Basic_structure}, conductive fluid metal can be fed to fill the selected cavities by using micro-pumps under the metal ground plane to create a surface wave propagation pathway.
-Low adhesion and high fluidity fluid metal can be pumped in or out of the cavities from the microtubes attached at the bottom \cite{tang2014liquid}.
-In so doing, the propagation of surface waves can be predictably confined in the dedicated pathway created by the fluid metal columns and can be altered by changing the pathway formation.
+Conductive fluid metal can be filled into the selected cylindrical cavities by using micro-pumps under the metal ground plane to create a surface wave propagation pathway.
+Low adhesion and high fluidity fluid metal can be pumped in or out of the cavities through the microtubes attached to the bottom side of the porous dielectric layer \cite{tang2014liquid}.
+In so doing, the propagation direction of surface waves can be predictably guided in the dedicated pathway created by the fluid metal columns and can be altered by changing the pathway formation.

-The proposed porosity-based reconfigurable surface-wave platform was first considered in \cite{chu2022surface}.
-However, the emphasis of \cite{chu2022surface} was to investigate the performance of different porosity density and pattern and the study was only carried out using computer simulations.
-Different from \cite{chu2022surface}, the contributions of this paper are twofold.
-First of all, we report experimental results of a 3-dimensional (3D) printed surface prototype and compare them with full 3D electromagnetic simulation results.
-Secondly, in this paper, we investigate how a turned pathway can be designed and quantify the additional path loss.
-More specifically, we will examine the following characteristics: \begin{itemize} \item The trend of surface wave path loss in a straight pathway in the millimeter-wave band. \item The path loss and isolation of different guided pathways formed by single-layer or multi-layer metal walls. \item The frequency dependency of the path width. \item The level of reconfigurability between a straight pathway and $90^\circ$-turn pathway. \item The power attenuation of different corner configurations in a $90^\circ$-turn pathway. \end{itemize} In summary, our results contribute to understanding the propagation characteristics of surface waves in physical environments and offer experimental evidence on the feasibility of the porousity-based reconfigurable surface-wave platform.
+The proposed porosity-based reconfigurable surface wave platform is first considered in \cite{chu2022surface}.
+However, the emphasis of \cite{chu2022surface} lies on the performance of different porosity density and pattern, only simulation results were presented.
+However, the contributions of this paper are twofold.
+First of all, we report experimental results of a 3D-printed surface prototype and compare them with full 3D electromagnetic simulation results.
+Secondly, in this paper, we investigate how a $90^\circ$-bend can be designed and quantify the incurred insertion loss.
+More specifically, we will examine the following characteristics: \begin{itemize} \item The surface wave path loss of a straight guided pathway in dielectric materials of different loss tangents in the millimeter-wave band. \item The path loss and isolation of different guided pathways formed by single-layer or multi-layer metal pin walls. \item The frequency dependency of the path width. \item The level of reconfigurability between a straight pathway and $90^\circ$-bend. \item The power attenuation of different corner configurations in a $90^\circ$-bend. \end{itemize} In summary, our results contribute to understanding the propagation characteristics of surface waves in physical environments and offer experimental evidence on the feasibility of the porosity-based reconfigurable surface wave platform.